Fractional spin excitations and conductance in the spiral staircase Heisenberg ladder: Perturbative treatment of the interchain coupling via bosonization in the SSHL model

 In order to bosonize the total Hamiltonian, it is a standard procedure to express the fermion fields as

 where $r=\pm 1$ and $r_{\tau} \in \left\{R_{\tau},L_{\tau}\right\}$.
 The total Hamiltonian is rewritten as

-where $\{s_{\tau},s_{\bar{\tau}}\}$ stands for all the possible perturbations that can be generated for every combination of integer numbers $s_{\tau}$ and $s_{\bar{\tau}}$ that satisfies Eq.~\eqref{SM:eq:mag1} for fixed values of $M_{\tau}$ and $M_{\bar{\tau}}$.
+where $\{s_{\tau},s_{\bar{\tau}}\}$ stands for all the possible perturbations that can be generated for every combination of integers $s_{\tau}$ and $s_{\bar{\tau}}$ that satisfies Eq.~\eqref{SM:eq:mag1} for fixed values of $M_{\tau}$ and $M_{\bar{\tau}}$.
 In the bosonized form, these contributions [see Eq.~(\ref{eq:procSM})] can be rewritten as

 where we introduced the Luttinger liquid (LL) parameters $K_{\tau}$, whose specific values can be obtained numerically as shown in the main text (see Fig.~2 in the main text).
 The velocities $u_{\tau}$ depend on the magnetisation in the $\tau$-chain.
 The coupling constant $\tilde{g}_{s_{\tau}s_{\bar{\tau}}}$ is proportional to ${g}_{s_{\tau}s_{\bar{\tau}}}$ in Eq.~(\ref{eq:procSM}) and has a dimension of energy density.
 The scaling dimension can be directly obtained from Eq. (\ref{perp}) and it reads~\cite{Giamarchi}